Illuminatus66/inmaco/README.md

 # Invoice Management Console (INMACO)

-The Invoice Management Console is a React-based application designed to provide a streamlined and secure way for administrators to manage invoices.
+The Invoice Management Console is a React web-application designed to provide a streamlined and secure way for administrators to manage invoices.
 It includes a variety of features and follows best practices for both usability and security.

 ## Features